Language Translation

 The U.S. Department of Energy recently invited the Indiana OED to participate in a hands-on and expedited process with DOE (referred to as a Sprint) to begin the initial application steps for the full program design.
 The initial high-level application checklist was submitted to DOE on 03/15/2024.

 Indiana OED is now in the planning process to design and develop the implementation blueprint plans for the Home Energy Rebate program.
 As part of the planning process, OED is seeking public stakeholder input and to facilitate public engagement.
-OED is currently organizing a series of virtual and in-person meetings across the state.
+OED is currently holding a series of virtual and in-person meetings across the state.

 Register Now for Indiana Office of Energy Development Home Energy Rebate Listening Sessions